 In the course of providing our programs and services, C3P may collect, use, and disclose personal information.
 The following policy is intended to provide information about why and how we do so.

 Federal privacy legislation in Canada, namely the Personal Information Protection and Electronic Documents Act (PIPEDA), applies to personal information that is collected, used, and disclosed in the course of commercial activities.
 With the exception of the collection, use and disclosure of information for the purpose of processing donations, we do not perform commercial activities; nor operate for commercial purposes; and C3P does not consider the majority of its collection, use, and disclosure of personal information to be a commercial activity.
 The Centre nonetheless believes that maintaining the privacy of personal information is of the utmost importance and accordingly it adheres to the spirit of PIPEDA in its operation of this Website.

 Personal information is any identifiable information about an individual, including: name, e-mail address, mailing address, and telephone/fax number.
 Personal information does not include aggregated information that cannot be associated with a specific individual.

 Our 10 Privacy Principles

-In order to observe the spirit of PIPEDA, the Canadian Centre has adopted the 10 Privacy Principles contained within the Canadian Standards Association Model Code for the Protection of Personal Information.
+In order to observe the spirit of PIPEDA, C3P has adopted the 10 Privacy Principles contained within the Canadian Standards Association Model Code for the Protection of Personal Information.
 A summary of the principles is set out below.

 Our responsibility to protect your personal information